CaspervanWetten/CCoRA/server/README.md

 to set up the database tables.

 ## Configuration
-All of the configuration takes place in the files in the `config/` folder.
-The only file that you **need** to set up is the `database.php` file.
-In this file you have to specify the database's dsn, user and password.
-All other settings aim to be sensible defaults.
+CoRA is configured with an environment file.
+To configure the application, copy the `.env.example` file and call it `.env`.
+Edit the file to fit your needs.
+The example provides sensible defaults for almost all variables.
+The only thing you **must** configure is the connection with the database.

 # Api
 Currently CoRA can only return responses in JSON format, with the only